d3ttl4ff/simple_stock_management_system/README.md

 # StockFlow: Simple Stock Management System

-"`StockFlow`" is a comprehensive stock management system built using `C#` and `MySQL`, designed to streamline stock recording and tracking processes in a warehouse or inventory management setting.
+"`StockFlow`" is a simple stock management system built using `C#` and `MySQL`, designed to streamline stock recording and tracking processes in a warehouse or inventory management setting.
 This application is tailored for administrators to efficiently manage stock items, record transactions, and generate stock level reports.

 ## Features